 Extract First and Last Names

 Sometimes, the problem is the opposite.
 Your data has a full name field but you need to parse out the first and last names.
 These formulas look for the space between the first and last name and grab text where necessary.
-Here’s the first name:
+IT also handles if there is no last name or there’s a blank entry in A2.

 And the last name: